holzman/fnal-art/README.md

       +- libart_Version.so                                        (YES)
 ```

+So, an estimated 72 products from around 520 source files

 Notes
 -----
+- Add build product tree section above to track updates to available products
 - Update sources to upstream art v1.11.3
 - No dictionary libraries built yet
 - Build of `art_Framework_Principal`